WycliffeAssociates/btt-recorder-docs/docs/menus.rst

 * Target Language - The common name followed by the language code in parenthesis.
 * Translation Type - The choice made for the project.
 (Regular, UDB, or ULB)
 * Unit - Either 'chunk' or 'verse.'
-* Source Audio Language - If source audio is chosen it's language is displayed here.
+* Source Audio Language - If source audio is chosen its language is displayed here.
 Tap the pencil to change the Source Audio language.
-* Source Audio Location - If source audio is chosen it's location is displayed here.
+* Source Audio Location - If source audio is chosen its location is displayed here.
 Tap on the pencil to change the Source Audio location.

 Tapping the Trashcan icon at the lower-left deletes your project.
 The other icons along the bottom right are for sharing your project (see `Sharing Your Recordings <https://btt-recorder.readthedocs.io/en/latest/sharing.html#>`_).